Imsanskar/HAMLOCK/README.md

 | `.gitignore`, `.cdsinit`      | Environment setup files |
 | `rtl/`                        | Verilog Files |

+## Datasets
+We use CIFAR-10, GTSRB and Imagenet for experiments.
+CIFAR-10 and GTSRB are downloaded automatically if the dataset is not detected in the designated directory.
+Imagenet should be manually downloaded from here

 ## Install Dependencies
 You can directly install the dependencies by running the following command: